Qsen02/Softuni-AngularJS-final-project/README.md

 # Deployment link
 https://softuni-angularjs-final-project.onrender.com/

+WARNING: I use free instance of Render and server may take about 50 seconds to start.

 # How to start client and server
 -Server: First in config/mongoose add localDB constant in mongoose.connect and next write the command `npm start` or `node server.js` in terminal.